5 Government Leadership Myths: Correcting Misconceptions

 People working in government are thought to have a greater call to service than their peers in other industries.

 The takeaway?
-Leaders in all industries, including government, should focus on service and mission — and they must find innovative ways to motivate employees outside of financial incentives.
+Leaders in all industries, including government, should focus on service and mission — and they must find innovative ways to boost employee motivation outside of financial incentives.

 3. Military leaders are the best at forming and leading teams.

 Military leaders are understandably revered for their skill at leading teams, so it stands to reason that they’re best at leading civilian/military teams in the public sector.

 One flaw in that assumption?
 Our research shows that the major factor for career derailment among military officers is difficulty forming and leading teams at a senior level.

 We have verified through interviews with both military and civilian senior leaders that many military officers come into positions with the same mentality they had as commanders in uniform, and they’re using the same techniques with civilians that they would with junior enlisted staff or junior officers.

 Many times, the culture of the agency would not reward these behaviors, and the civilians, knowing the officers were leaving in just 18–24 months, would just wait them out.